ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 ## White kitchens love herbs and green accents

-You don't want to disturb the white minimalistic design with colorful accessories but you still want it to look fresh? **Herbs and green accents** is a perfect solution for a kitchen space.
+You don't want to disturb the white minimalistic design with colorful accessories, but you still want it to look fresh? **Herbs and green accents** is a perfect solution for a kitchen space.
 Most of all, they look very well and **bring "life" to the interior.** It's also a very practical benefit for cooking purposes.
 When preparing meals, you can spice them with the same herbs that serve as a decoration in your white kitchen.

 {% fig %}

 ![White kitchens love herbs and green accents](/uploads/biala-kuchnia-ziola.jpg "White kitchens love herbs and green accents")